How to Get a Commercial Auto Loan: The Essential Guide

 Direct Financing

 As mentioned, some car dealers or manufacturers offer direct financing.
 Usually, one of their banking partners provides the funds, and you’ll pay the bank directly.
+Working with a dealership can provide enhanced services to eligible customers.

 Direct financing could save you time spent finding and applying to a lender or lending marketplace.
 However, you won’t be able to select the lender, so you’ll have fewer options.

 Some car dealerships offer Buy Here/Pay Here financing, which does not involve a separate financial institution.
 But these arrangements are usually only available for low-cost used vehicles.
+Ensure you understand all applicable fees.
+Specific credit policies may be subject to change.

 What are the benefits and drawbacks of Commercial Auto Loans?